tomwolfe/metamorphic-core/CONTRIBUTING.md

 To maintain the high quality standards of the Metamorphic Software Genesis Ecosystem, we use an iterative review process for all contributions, based on **Multi-Dimensional Grading**.
 When you submit a contribution, it will be evaluated using this process, which involves:

-*   **Multi-Dimensional Quality and Risk Assessment:** Your contribution will be rigorously assessed across multiple quality dimensions: Probability of Non-Regression, Probability of Test Success, Code Style Compliance Probability, Ethical Policy Compliance Probability, and Probability of Security Soundness.
+*   **Multi-Dimensional Quality and Risk Assessment:** Your contribution will be rigorously assessed across multiple quality dimensions: Probability of Non-Regression, Probability of Test Success, Code Style Compliance Probability, Probability of Ethical Policy Compliance Probability, and Probability of Security Soundness.
 *   **Probability Percentage Grades & Feedback:** For each dimension, a probability percentage grade will be assigned, reflecting the estimated confidence in that aspect of the contribution.
 You will receive an **Iterative Grading Report** with:

     *   **Overall Percentage Grade:** A combined grade reflecting overall quality and confidence. ***IMPORTANT:*** *Your goal is to achieve a 100% Overall Percentage Grade.
 Any grade below 100% indicates that further iteration and refinement are REQUIRED.
 You must use the dimension-specific feedback to improve your contribution and resubmit for review.*

         *   *The weights reflect the importance of each dimension.
 For example, Test Success receives the highest weighting, and code style gets the lowest weighting*
         *   *Therefore, if you are only able to achieve small gains in code style, but can achieve moderate gains in test success rate, you should focus on increasing the testing success rate.*